-In 2005 Newport News Middle Ground Lighthouse was auctioned off on an online site for the disposal of government property after no eligible government agencies or non-profit groups wanted to assume stewardship of the property when it was offered under the National Historic Lighthouse Preservation Act in 2002.
+In 2005, Newport News Middle Ground Lighthouse was auctioned off on an online site for the disposal of government property after no eligible government agencies or non-profit groups were judged qualified to assume stewardship of the property when it was offered under the National Historic Lighthouse Preservation Act in 2002.
 The auction website described the lighthouse as “56 feet tall with catwalk and roofed canopy” and warned that prospective buyers would likely need to obtain an occupancy license from the State of Virginia.
-Lighthouse auctions are an attempt to defray some of the expense of maintaining these unmanned structures.
-Both the Coast Guard and historical preservation groups have found them to be very costly to service.
-Though sold at auction, Newport News Middle Ground Lighthouse remains an active aid to navigation, and its new owner is required to provide safe access to the Coast Guard to service the beacon.
-Given its structural deficiencies and poor condition, the Newport News tower only fetched $31,000.
-This is far below market value for a sturdy and respectable offshore lighthouse, but the beleaguered station is the oldest caisson lighthouse left in Virginia.
+Lighthouse auctions are a method of last resort for defraying the expense of maintaining these unmanned structures, as both the Coast Guard and many historical preservation groups have found them too costly for their limited budgets.

 Robert Gonsoulin of Williamsburg, Virginia is the proud owner of Newport News Middle Ground Lighthouse, and he and his extended family have poured hundreds of hours of labor and over $30,000 into turning the lighthouse into an offbeat vacation home.
 After the lighthouse had been rigged with an electrical system, Coast Guard-approved toilets, and heavy-duty storm windows, the family officially opened their new residence on July 4, 2006.
 The panoramic views the lighthouse offers of one of the country's busiest harbors simply can’t be beat.